lalamefine/echoserver/README.md

 ### What it does :

 This is a server that listens for HTTP requests and echoes back any data it receives.
-It also logs the number of requests it has handled every second.
+It also logs the number of requests it has handled every second (in counter mode).
+Or it can log detailed request information including method, URL, headers, and body (in log mode).
 Primary use case is for debugging and load testing.

 ### Run with one of the following commands: